ASSIGNMENTS FOR ENGL 337

 Second Essay Assignment (25%)

-Choose one or more poem(s) that we have not discussed from the syllabus and write a detailed essay about the poetry.
+Choose one or two poem(s) that we have not discussed from the syllabus and write a detailed essay about the poetry.
 The essay should be 5-6 pages long (12-point, double-spaced, with 1-inch margins).
 If you would like to discuss the poem(s) or your thesis with me during office hours, feel free to drop by or to make an appointment.
-You might consider discussing such things as the reasons the poet(s) chose the verse form(s) s/he or they did; the relation between the form of the poem and its content; the effect of such stylistic devices as alliteration, assonance, rhyme, meter variation, caesuras, enjambement, etc.; and the relation of the poem to its literary historical context.
+You might consider discussing such things as the reasons the poet(s) chose the verse form(s) s/he or they did; the relation between the form of the poem and its content; the effect of such stylistic devices as alliteration, assonance, rhyme, meter variation, caesuras, enjambement, line breaks, etc.; and the relation of the poem to its literary and socio-historical context.
 Once again, I will be expecting this paper to be structured around some organizing thesis or main argument that you then pursue throughout your analysis of the poem(s).

 Sonnet Exercise (10%)